yiechen/Type-on-Strap/pages/about.md

 <p class="about-text">
 <span class="fa fa-briefcase about-icon"></span>
 Currently a <a href="https://en.wikipedia.org/wiki/Project_finance"><strong>structured finance analyst</strong></a> at <a href="https://www.bndes.gov.br/SiteBNDES/bndes/bndes_en" target="_blank">BNDES</a>.
-Previously worked as a <strong>data scientist/analyst</strong> and <strong>economic consultant</strong> also at BNDES.
+Previously worked as a <strong>data scientist/analyst</strong> and <strong>economics analyst</strong> also at BNDES.
 </p>

 <p class="about-text">
 <span class="fa fa-graduation-cap about-icon"></span>
-Obtained my MSc in <strong>Quantitative Methods</strong> from the Universidade Federal Fluminense and my Bachelor of <strong>Economic Sciences</strong> from the Pontifical Catholic University of Rio de Janeiro.
+Dropped out from a MSc in <strong>Quantitative Methods</strong> from the Universidade Federal Fluminense and obtained my Bachelor of <strong>Economic Sciences</strong> from the Pontifical Catholic University of Rio de Janeiro.
 </p>

 <p class="about-text">
 <span class="fa fa-code about-icon"></span>
-I enjoy writing <strong>useful & reusable software tools</strong> to help others &mdash; check out by searching for the tag: projects</a>.
+I enjoy writing <strong>useful & reusable tools</strong> to help others &mdash; check out by searching for the tag: projects</a>.
 In the past several years I've become an moderately-experienced R useR and an enthusiast in R-Shiny.
 </p>

 <p class="about-text">
 <span class="fa fa-heart about-icon"></span>
-I'm addicted to sports data, <strong>travelling</strong> at any given (and non-given) moment, getting into philosophical debates, and meeting new people :)
+I'm mildly-addicted to sports data, <strong>travelling</strong> to broaden my perspectives, getting into philosophical debates, and meeting new people :)
 </p>

 <p class="about-text">